 When something big is brand new to us, and carries risks with it -- negative or positive, and in the case of sex with someone, both -- it's entirely normal to be pretty darn nervous or anxious.
 And when people with penises are nervous or anxious, quite commonly they won't be able to get or sustain erections sometimes.
 If you're not having any issues with erection in your own masturbation, and this is the only time this has happened, rather than it being an ongoing issue alone and with partner's, you're right: it is very unlikely to be a physical or medical issue, and most likely a psychological one.
 Our minds are very strongly linked to our bodies, and sexuality is by no means an exception.

 There you were: with this all brand-new, and with you coming into this out of conflict, no less.
 I'd say it would have been more surprising if you had gotten an erection than it is that you didn't.
 While of course it's a disappointment, it really is nothing to be embarrassed about.
 And if this only happens to you once in your life, it'll be nothing short of a miracle.

 By all means, with any new partner, we may or may not be sexually compatible.
-Just like with heterosexuals, being heterosexual doesn't mean having chemistry with everyone of the opposite-sex, or having sexual compatibility with everyone of the opposite-sex, so it goes with same-sex partners and those of us who are bisexual or homosexual.
+Just like with heterosexuals, being heterosexual doesn't mean having chemistry with everyone of the opposite-sex, or having sexual compatibility with everyone of a different gender, so it goes with partners of the same gender and those of us who are queer.
 Too, with a new partner, it often will take some practice for any two people to be able to get their groove on together: that's not uncommon, either.
 In fact, a lot of the time, if we decided to come back for seconds with someone only based on firsts, we probably wouldn't come back, especially if we figured the awkwardness we often have with new partners was anything but plain old newness.